Elizabeth Sofia Bulteel1

 Colonel Sir Walter Guy Shaw-Stewart, 9th Bt. was born on 10 August 1892.2 He was the son of Walter Richard Shaw-Stewart and Mary Beatrice Sydney Lane.2 He married, firstly, Diana Bellenden Bulteel, daughter of John George Bulteel and Maraquita Masini Grenfell, on 31 July 1915.1 He married, secondly, Elizabeth Sofia Bulteel, daughter of John George Bulteel and Maraquita Masini Grenfell, on 9 August 1949.3 He died on 26 April 1976 at age 83.4

-Colonel Sir Walter Guy Shaw-Stewart, 9th Bt. usually went by his middle name of Guy.2 He was educated at Eton College, Windsor, Berkshire, England.2 He fought in the First World War, where he was wounded twice.2 He gained the rank of Major in the service of the Coldstream Guards.2 He was decorated with the award of the Military Cross (M.C.).3 He held the office of Justice of the Peace (J.P.) for Renfrewshire.2 He gained the rank of Lieutenant-Colonel and Brevet Colonel in the service of the 5th/6th Battalion, Argyll and Sutherland Highlanders.2 He fought in the Second World War in 1940, in France.2 He succeeded to the title of 9th Baronet Shaw-Stewart, of Greenock and Blackhall, co.
+Colonel Sir Walter Guy Shaw-Stewart, 9th Bt. usually went by his middle name of Guy.2 He was educated at Eton College, Windsor, Berkshire, EnglandG.2 He fought in the First World War, where he was wounded twice.2 He gained the rank of Major in the Coldstream Guards.2 He was awarded the Military Cross (M.C.)3 He held the office of Justice of the Peace (J.P.) for Renfrewshire.2 He gained the rank of Lieutenant-Colonel and Brevet Colonel in the 5th/6th Battalion, Argyll and Sutherland Highlanders.2 He fought in the Second World War in 1940, in France.2 He succeeded as the 9th Baronet Shaw-Stewart, of Greenock and Blackhall, co.
 Renfrew [N.S., 1667] on 29 June 1942.2 He held the office of Deputy Lieutenant (D.L.) of Renfrewshire between 1944 and 1950.2 He was Lord-Lieutenant of Renfrewshire between 1950 and 1967.2

 Children of Colonel Sir Walter Guy Shaw-Stewart, 9th Bt. and Diana Bellenden Bulteel